Traveling trophies for the Parade of Lights:

 Our heartfelt congratulations to Vernís Manufacturing!
 They

-are celebrating 50 years this May!
+are celebrated 50 years May 2014!
 A wonderful example of a small family

 business growing into a success story.
 We are proud of Vernís; please support